stevestar888/steven.github.io/learning.md

 * Computer Systems
 * Operating Systems
 * Artificial Intelligence
-* Optimization and Uncertainty‡
+* Optimization and Uncertainty*
-‡ MDPs and Bayes Nets
+*MDPs and Bayes Nets

 ### Non-CS STEM
 * How to Read a Million Books‡